lorandme/odin-recipes/README.md

 # odin-recipes
-This is my first project on GitHub, where I am creating a recipes page following The Odin Project, where I'm using HTML to make a simple site used for recipes, but the main aspect of this project is the ability to upload files and commit messages on Github using Git.
+This is my first GitHub repository.
+Following The Odin Project, I created a very simple recipes page using HTML, that contains a landing page which leads to 3 recipes.
+The main aspect of this project was learning how to use WSL, and upload, modify and commit to GitHub using Git and Visual Studio Code.